-Recent county-level evidence on the prevalence of COVID-19 and local unemployment rates, while no means a complete picture, provides indication of the spread of the virus and ensuing recession across America (see the note on data sources).
+Recent county-level evidence on the prevalence of COVID-19 and local unemployment and employment rates, while no means a complete picture, provides indication of the spread of the virus and ensuing economic recession across the United States (see the note on data sources).
 The analysis of COVID-19 prevalence presented below focuses on cumulative COVID-19 case rates and not on recent or active cases.

 Spread of the Pandemic to Rural America

-Higher COVID-19 prevalence is also associated with some industries.
-The Economic Research Service (ERS) classifies counties by economic type, based primarily on the dependence of employment and income on specific types of industries.
-Among nonmetro counties, the highest COVID-19 case rates are found in manufacturing-dependent and farming-dependent counties.
-The higher prevalence of COVID-19 in nonmetro manufacturing-dependent counties is due partly to high COVID-19 case rates in meatpacking-dependent counties (those in which 20 percent or more of employment is in the meatpacking industry), almost all of which are manufacturing-dependent counties.
-However, even excluding meatpacking-dependent counties, COVID-19 case rates are highest in manufacturing-dependent counties.
-The nonmetro counties with the lowest COVID-19 case rates include mining-dependent counties and recreation counties.
+Higher COVID-19 prevalence is also associated with some industries, particularly in nonmetro counties.
+The Economic Research Service (ERS) classifies counties by economic type, based primarily on the dependence of employment and earnings on specific types of industries.
+Among nonmetro counties, the highest cumulative COVID-19 case rates are found in manufacturing-dependent and farming-dependent counties.
+The higher prevalence of COVID-19 in nonmetro manufacturing-dependent counties is due partly to higher cumulative COVID-19 case rates in meatpacking-dependent counties (those in which 20 percent or more of employment is in the meatpacking industry), almost all of which are manufacturing-dependent counties.
+However, even excluding meatpacking-dependent counties, COVID-19 case rates are highest in nonmetro manufacturing-dependent counties.
+Nonmetro recreation counties have the lowest COVID-19 case rates.

-Based on BLS estimates of county-level employment and unemployment, the unemployment rate rose rapidly in both metro and nonmetro areas in March and April.
-The rate reached almost 14.6 percent in metro areas and exceeded 13.6 percent in nonmetro areas by the week of April 12.
-By the week of May 12, according to preliminary county-level estimates, the unemployment rate had fallen to 13.3 percent in metro areas and 11.0 percent in nonmetro areas.
+Based on BLS estimates of county-level employment and unemployment, the unemployment rate rose rapidly in both metro and nonmetro areas in March and April 2020.
+After April 2020, the unemployment rate declined in both metro and nonmetro areas.
+By April 2021, the unemployment rate had fallen to 5.9 percent in metro areas and 4.9 percent in nonmetro areas.

-Note: These rates are not seasonally adjusted because the BLS county-level estimates of employment and unemployment are not seasonally adjusted.
+Note: The BLS county-level estimates of employment and unemployment are not seasonally adjusted.

-Estimated unemployment rates in April varied substantially across counties in the United States, ranging from a low of 1.2 percent to a high of 41.0 percent.
+Unemployment rates in March 2021 varied substantially across counties in the United States, ranging from a low of 1.1 percent to a high of 20.5 percent.
 Generally, the highest unemployment rates were evident in parts of the Northeast region (especially in Appalachia), the northern Midwest region, in the lower Mississippi Delta and parts of the South Atlantic division in the South region, Texas, much of the Mountain region, and most of the Pacific region.
-The lowest unemployment rates were evident in the Great Plains in the West North Central division and in parts of the Mountain West, though high unemployment rates occurred in many counties in these regions as well.
+The lowest unemployment rates were evident in the Great Plains in the West North Central division and in parts of the Mountain region, though high unemployment rates occurred in some counties in these regions as well.

 Note on Data Sources

 The county-level data on COVID-19 cases are from the Johns Hopkins University Center for Systems Science and Engineering (JHU-CSSE).
 The number of cases in each county are divided by the 2019 population of the county to compute case rates, using the 2019 U.S. Department of Commerce, Bureau of the Census population estimates.
-The JHU-CSSE case data are based on case reports provided by the U.S. Centers for Disease Control and Prevention (CDC) and by state and local health departments.
+The JHU-CSSE case data are based on case reports provided by the U.S. Centers for Disease Control and Prevention (CDC) and by State and local health departments.
 Not all cases are assigned to specific counties in the JHU-CSSE data (1.4 percent of total cases were not assigned to specific counties on June 7, 2021); these unassigned cases are not included in the analysis of case rates by metro status or county economic types.